ethstorage/es-node/ethstorage/archiver/guide-sepolia.md

   --l1.rpckind=basic \
   --l1.beacon-archiver=http://65.108.236.27:9645
 ```

 **Note:**

-1. P2P is disabled so that it can only sync data from L1.
+1. P2P is disabled to ensure that it only syncs data from L1.
 2. The beacon archiver is configured to point to the es-node archive service.

 ## Conclusion

-By following the instructions above, you will permissionlessly launch an OP Stack rollup node retrieving blobs from EthStorage that have been pruned by the Beacon chain of Sepolia.
-Additionally, you can verify that the op-node derives L2 blocks from those blobs correctly, which demostrates that EthStorage works effectively as a decentralized long-term data availability solution.
+By following these instructions, you'll permissionlessly launch an OP Stack rollup node that retrieves blobs from EthStorage, which have been pruned by the Sepolia Beacon Chain.
+Additionally, you can verify that the OP node derives L2 blocks correctly from these blobs, demonstrating that EthStorage effectively serves as a decentralized long-term data availability solution.